 The class will strive to integrate all these issues into a critical conversation about the meaning of “media” as a concept and practice and of contemporary mass media theory as an inquiry lens.
 To achieve these goals the class looks both back and forward.
 It re-evaluates the accumulated wisdom of past scholarship and to map out the immediate to medium future of media scholarship.
 The first and most substantial module of the class will discuss the manner in which older social scientific approaches to mass communication research (agenda setting, media dependency, social cognitive theory, uses and gratifications, etc.) are still relevant today and what newer trends have emerged in the last few decades.
 We will continue with a couple of learning modules dedicated to media convergence and new media audience theories.

-In the last module we will look at the future.
 One of the unique features of social media is their ability to store information about its use.
-This has the capacity to radically change media research, since for the first time we have quasi-complete, non-sample objective data on what people do with their media.
+This has the capacity to radically change media research since for the first time we have quasi-complete, non-sample objective data on what people do with their media.
 What theories can be used to explore this new territory?
-What methodologies?
-The class will illustrate this emerging research trend with an overview of the current theoretical and methodological literature dedicated to Wikipedia.
+By what methodologies?

 The reading/learning modules are listed below, with some tentative dates.

 Class discussions, interactive online discussions, short papers, final paper.

 There will be three main graded activities in this course:

 Throughout the semester the students are expected to prepare 5 short documents to be shared with the rest of the class as discussion starters.
 The requirements and submission process for each document will vary.
 Details will be announced in class and posted either here or on Blackboard.

 Points: 50 points each for a total of 250 points.

 Mid-Term Essay: Looking back at the early research: how relevant is it for new media research?